Mohamed-Samehh/Ecommerce/README.md

 - Ensure you have Node.js and npm installed on your system.
 You can download and install them from the Node.js website. https://nodejs.org/

-- Install dependencies: npm install express body-parser mysql2
+- Install dependencies: write in the terminal "npm install express body-parser mysql2".

-- Start the server: node server.js
+- Start the server:  write in the terminal "node server.js".

 - Open the application: Navigate to http://localhost:3000 in your browser.